 It was a huge story by itself, and it was even bigger because it was the Considine brothers, who were both well-known in Seattle.
 To put it mildly, they weren't popular with many of the city's more respectable citizens; the day after the shooting, the Star published a florid front-page editorial captioned "Drive Considine Brothers Out of Seattle."
 But their biggest problem -- especially John's -- was that many who saw the end of the fight said Meredith appeared to have been disarmed and may have been incapacitated before Considine shot him.

 Two days after the shooting, both John and Tom Considine were charged with murder in the first degree.
 John was tried first, in an eagerly awaited and closely followed trial in November that lasted nearly three weeks.
 He was acquitted, and the State subsequently dropped the charges against Tom.
-Both brothers, particularly John, went on to become quite successful in vaudeville and motion pictures.
+John went on to become successful in vaudeville.